gmazzap/Occipital/README.md

 ##Removing assets

 Sometimes one needs to remove assets.
-In Occipital you can remove only assets added using Occipital.
+In Occipital (at the moment) you can remove only assets added using Occipital.

 That is done via **`removeStyle`** and **`removeScript`** API methods.

-Only argument accepted is the asset handle.
+Only argument accepted by thos methods is the asset handle.
 Of course to remove an asset, one needs to be sure that the callback that adds it already ran.
 Unlike WordPress, Occipital provides a specific hook for the scope (or better, 4 hooks): `"brain_assets_remove"`that is fired in all "sides" (frontend, backend and login pages) and other three side-specific hooks.
 More info in the [Occipital hooks](#occipital-hooks) paragraph.

 ----------